 Milan, Turin, Tuscany, Venice, Rome, Sicily, and Trieste are some of the best places to visit in Italy during October.
 Tour Turin and discover Milan, the country’s fashion capital, during a sightseeing tour and dine at an al fresco restaurant.
 Drive through the fairy tale scenery of Tuscany and saunter through the hamlet of Praiano.
 Dig into the history of the Romans while in the capital city and breathe in the smell of freshly-baked bread and creamy cheese in Campo de’Fiori.
 As October is also opera season, do not forget to visit Venice to catch some incredible shows.

 If you want to relax on the pristine beaches of Basilicata or swim in Pantelleria, there is no time better than October, because these places can be too hot during summer.
-From cruising around Capri to gawking at the monuments of Florence and hiking the majestic Dolomites, there are countless things to do in Italy in October.
+From cruising around Capri to gawking at the monuments of Florence and hiking the majestic Dolomites, there are countless things to do in Italy.
 For more insights, head to our guide on how many days to spend in Italy.

 Italy’s temperature is somewhat cool in October, although it can get slightly warm during the daytime.
 Make sure that you pack warm and waterproof garments to withstand overnight chills or autumn showers before flying to the country.
 Also, remember to carry some light layers for daytime wear along with your sunglasses.
 Sweater, umbrellas, and a pair or two of water-resistant shoes are also highly recommended.

-Visiting Italy in October is an excellent idea, as you can avoid the sweltering heat of summer and massive crowds that the country sees during the peak season.
+An Italian holiday in October is an excellent idea, as you can avoid the sweltering heat of summer and massive crowds that the country sees during the peak season.
 Italy’s weather in autumn is ideal for exploration, relaxation, and for indulging in a myriad of indoor and outdoor activities all of which can be built into a customized trip to Italy.
 Connect with our travel experts in the country for a customized itinerary.

 You might also want to check out our tours to Italy in October.